IBM/maximo-labs/MkDocs/apm_8.11/docs/demo_script.md

 reliability engineer to systematically address each asset on the list, in turn, and “work down” the list.

 !!! note "Value"
-    These are particularly valuable to a RE who needs to address a specific problem, like a utility, trying to avoid unplanned downtime.
+    These are particularly valuable to a reliability engineer who needs to address a specific problem, like a utility, trying to avoid unplanned downtime.

 There are a number of work queues included with Health and Predict.
 - There are work queues specific to Predict, like assets with a High Probability of Failure.